CleoBrown/rock_paper_scissors_python/README.md

 ## Quick Start:

-Ensure Docker is inatalled and running
+_Ensure you have [Docker installed](https://docs.docker.com/get-docker/) and running on your machine._

 ```
 docker run -p 5000:5000 --name rps_app cleobrown/rps